DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 * Mailing System
 * Data Validator

-**AdonisJs** makes good use of already written and well tested modules from the Javascript community.
-The [documentation](http://adonisjs.com/docs/3.0/overview) is very detailed and there is a vibrant community of users and collaborators that engage on [Gitter](https://gitter.im/adonisjs/adonis-framework), [Trello](https://trello.com/b/yzpqCgdl/adonis-for-humans), and [Twitter](https://twitter.com/adonisframework).
+**AdonisJs** makes good use of already written and well-tested modules from the JavaScript community.
+The [documentation](http://adonisjs.com/docs/3.0/overview) is very detailed, and there is a vibrant community of users and collaborators who engage on [Gitter](https://gitter.im/adonisjs/adonis-framework), [Trello](https://trello.com/b/yzpqCgdl/adonis-for-humans), and [Twitter](https://twitter.com/adonisframework).

-## AdonisJS | Laravel
+## AdonisJs | Laravel

-**AdonisJS** has a strikling resemblance with **Laravel**.
-In fact, the creator of AdonisJS [Aman Virk](https://twitter.com/AmanVirk1) admitted that the framework is inspired by **Laravel**.
-Aman Virk, had a [reason](https://medium.com/@amanvirk/i-am-the-creator-of-adonisjs-http-adonisjs-com-5bbdea7d82b3#.rn49s9bqg) for creating **AdonisJS**.
+**AdonisJS** has a striking resemblance to **Laravel**.
+In fact, the creator of AdonisJs [Aman Virk](https://twitter.com/AmanVirk1) admitted that the framework was inspired by **Laravel**.
+Aman Virk had a [reason](https://medium.com/@amanvirk/i-am-the-creator-of-adonisjs-http-adonisjs-com-5bbdea7d82b3#.rn49s9bqg) for creating **AdonisJS**.
-Here are some of the similiarities with Laravel
+Here are some of the similarities with Laravel:

 * Routing
 * IOC (Inversion of Control) and Dependency Injection (DI)
 * Scaffolding
 * Query Builder
-* Model factories & Database Seeding
+* Model Factories and Database Seeding
 * Directory Structure

 ![AdonisJs & Laravel Routes](https://cdn.auth0.com/blog/blog/adonisjs-laravel-routes.png)